dankelley/dek_blog/_posts/2024-08-07-hammer-throw.md

 According to Reference 1, the best angle for hammer throw is approximately 44 deg, but athletes prefer to throw nearer 42 deg.
-My goal here is to see whether that matches what I might expect from simple physics.
+My goal here is to see whether the former matches what I might expect from simple physics, and whether the latter imposes significant burden on athletes.

 # Procedure